Bridging the communication gap: toward a more informed public understanding of sustainable farming

 Based on the final round of On-Line Interviews, FrameWorks selected several candidate frames to test further.
 These included values messages that speak to why society should care about sustainable agriculture; metaphors for external pressures that present obstacles to sustainable farming practices; and explanations or examples related to economic, social, or environmental sustainability.

 FrameWorks researchers fielded a national survey experiment (Controlled Experiment, Step 6) in March 2022 to test various approaches to framing sustainable agriculture.
 This controlled experiment queried a representative sample including over 3,000 US residents.
 Participants read messages using different framing strategies and then responded to a series of questions probing knowledge, attitudes, and policy preferences regarding environmental, economic, and social sustainability topics.
-While analysis is ongoing - and final conclusions may change - our initial findings include:
+Our findings included:

 • Comparing the economic pressures on farmers to walking a tightrope had significant effects.
 Participants who were exposed to this metaphor-based message were more likely than the control group (which read no message) to rank farming as a profession that is essential to society and to agree that current policies make it more difficult for farmers to adopt environmentally-friendly practices.